 If you’re always on the hunt for more jewelry, you already know that your entire body is a canvas.
-You can pierce everything from your lips to your lobes, belly button, and a whole lot more.
+You can pierce everything from your lips to your lobes, belly button, cartilage, and a whole lot more.
 One of the most popular hotspots for body art, of course, is your nose — but there are more types of nose piercings you can get than your traditional nostril stud.

 The history of nose piercing is rich and dates back centuries to various civilizations.
 The size of jewelry worn in nostril piercings came with connotations of familial wealth for tribes both in Africa and the Middle East, and nose rings were allegedly gifted to new brides by their husbands as a form of security.
 Similarly, South and Central American civilizations utilized septum piercings and their adornments as status symbols.
 In more recent memory, the nose piercing has become associated with punk and fringe subcultures.